-The IT Department provides computing facilities and related services in support of students, College staff, and conferences.
+The IT Department provides computing facilities and related services in support of students, College staff, and events.

-Facilities and services provided by the department to students include:
+Facilities and services provided by the IT department to students include:

-- Desktop services, e.g. MCS machines in the College Library, LCR, Exam Room and printing.
+- Desktop services, e.g. Managed Cluster Service machines in the College Library and printing.

-- Support for a variety of hardware, software, or general issues you may encounter with your computer during your time at the College.
+- Support for a variety of hardware, software, or general issues you may encounter with your phone, tablet or computer during your time at the College.
 Please see our support pages for further details.

 Telephone: +44 (0) 1223 747109